opencv/opencv_attic/android/service/doc/LoaderCallbackInterface.rst

     Interface for callback object in case of asynchronous initialization of OpenCV

-void onEngineConnected()
+void onManagerConnected()
 ------------------------

-.. method:: void onEngineConnected(int status)
+.. method:: void onManagerConnected(int status)

     Callback method that is called after OpenCV library initialization